 Can stroke be cured?
 The short answer is yes, stroke can be cured — but it occurs in two stages.
-First, doctors administer stroke treatment to stop the “brain attack.”
-Then, the patient participates in rehabilitation to cure the side effects.
+First, doctors administer specific treatment to restore normal blood flow in the brain.
+Then, the patient participates in rehabilitation to cure the secondary effects.

-While it’s impossible to restore damaged brain tissue, rehabilitation helps healthy areas of the brain to pick up the slack.
+While it’s impossible to restore damaged brain tissue, rehabilitation teaches healthy parts of the brain how to compensate for the damaged areas.
 You’re about to learn how this process works, and how to cure the after math of a stroke.

 How Stroke Is Cured During Initial Treatment

 To cure an ischemic stroke, doctors must dissolve the blood clot through either drugs or surgery.
 Common drugs used to cure ischemic stroke include tPA or aspirin, which help thin the blood and dissolve the clot in the brain.

 When drugs cannot be used, doctors may need to manually remove the clot through surgery.
 Instead of opening the skull, however, doctors can often go through an artery in the leg to reach the clot in the brain (a type of surgery called a mechanical embolectomy).

 A hemorrhagic stroke often requires an invasive type of surgery to repair the burst blood vessel in the brain.
 Usually, part of the skull is removed so that doctors can access the ruptured artery (a type of surgery called a craniotomy).
 Invasive surgeries carry a higher risk but are often necessary to stop a hemorrhagic stroke.